We have flights to Syria on April the 9th and there is clearly travel advisories against going there currently. Is this

 Enjoy your time! over 6 years ago

 how about now? is it safe to travel to Syria now? over 4 years agoAnswered by stellaward via WorldNomads.com

 Er, no. It isn't safe.
 When a country is in Civil War there are no rules.
 Anything can happen.
 Also, Syria is on most government 'do NOT travel' advice lists, along with failed states like Somalia, which means you definitely aren't covered by any travel insurance should you need help.

 Simply: don't go.

 Better to find another less dangerous but exciting destination: I've just returned from Iran and that was fantastic.
 Highly recommended! over 4 years ago

 How about now?
 Stupid question but is it still safe to get into Syria?
 From Iran or Jordan?

 I really need to go to Syria to look for my sister.
 Totally unrelated to this topic, but does anyone know how I can obtain death records from Syria.
 I am very worried of my family.
 I lost all contacts with them since Friday.
 I do not want to assume the worse but pls, if anybody can help.
-I am an Australian btw. about 4 years ago
+I am an Australian btw. over 4 years ago